freedomofpress/ansible-role-grsecurity/build.md

 git checkout `git describe --abbrev=0 --tags` git tag -v `git describe --abbrev=0 --tags`
 ```

+Note that the particular developer who signs the tags for the ubuntu-trusty repo
+changes from time to time.
+If it is not Seth Forshee at the time of this
+writing, `gpg tag -v ...` will exit with the error message `gpg: Can't check
+signature: public key not found`.
+In this case, inspect the error message to
+deduce which GPG key was used to sign the signature.
+Depending on your level of
+paranoia, you may wish to do additional verification (e.g. by checking the key
+against other online sources, asking some Ubuntu developers that you know, ...)
+before continuing with such a key.

 Transfer all the files in the *grsec* directory from the online server
 to the offline server using a USB stick.